top of page

 In contrast to many traditional assessments, HOW Index® can compare both individuals and groups and integrate multiple situations into a single report.
 This introduces an additional behavioural scale – flexibility – which shows how behaviour adapts across contexts.

-Normative by design.
 HOW Index® uses normative scales, meaning every score is placed on the same metric and compared to a relevant reference group.
-This allows fair comparisons between people and teams, clear percentiles/levels, and progress tracking over time (unlike forced-choice/ipsative formats that only compare a person with themselves).
+This allows fair comparisons between people and teams, clear percentiles/levels, and progress tracking over time.

 HOW Index® measures six factors and twelve distinct traits using these normative scales.
 Each scale presents two contrasting behavioural descriptions, providing clear and precise insights into behavioural tendencies and emotional expression.
 The model also measures behaviour across different contexts, known as adapted behaviours.
-To date, more than 30 real-world situations have been developed, each describing contexts that people commonly face in daily life.
+The assessment offers a variety of situations, each describing contexts that people commonly encounter at work and in everyday life.

 The Report